InnerView-Ultrasound/aio-setup/README.md

     # (Add more configurations here if you set up more than two VMs!)
     ```
-    After making this change, you'll need to restart caddy:
+    After making this change, you'll need to restart Caddy:
    ```shell
    systemctl restart caddy
    ```